Signalpilot/signalpilot-docs/docs/sp-ltf.md

-# SP - Leg Timer — TD9 + Clean Squeeze
+# SP:Leg Timer — TD9 + Clean Squeeze

 **In one sentence:**
 Leg Timer shows when a move is getting **tired** (TD **9** counts), when price is **coiling** (Clean Squeeze cloud), and when to be **extra careful** (optional yellow/red **X** warnings).
 It only prints after the bar closes (non‑repainting) and comes with ready‑made alerts.